thewhiteline/thewhiteline/CONTRIBUTING.md

 ## Branch naming

-Branch names start with verbs to represent what the main intention is.
-For example, a branch intended to add a new feature would be `create-new-feature`.
-Other verbs include `add`, `refactor`, `change`, `fix`, `remove` and `delete`.
+Branch names start with either `feature` or `hotfix`, which reflect the intention of the branch.
+For example, a branch intended to perform a hotfix is named `hotfix/something-terribly-wrong`.

-Additionally, if the branch only concerns a single package, the branch name should be preceded with the package that the branch is intended for.
-For example, branches that work on the `api` package should be named `api/branch-name`.
-For branches that concern the repository in general, the branch name should remain as is.
+Additionally, if the branch only concerns a single package, the branch intention should be succeeded with the package that the branch is intended for.
+For example, branches that work on the `api` package should be named `feature/api/cool-new-feature`.

 ## Code of Conduct